iBaa/PlexConnect/update/OSX/readme.txt

 step 3

--- To update on osx simply type update.bash from terminal (no need to login)
+-- To update on osx simply type this into terminal:

-or
+sudo su
+update.bash

+## OR

--- download this automator generated app http://stashbox.org/1366360/updater.zip
+-- download this automator generated app http://stashbox.org/1366854/updater.zip